ucbrise/flor/README.md

 managed by Flor, using a combination of `git` and `sqlite3`.

 Flor is a suite of machine learning tools for hindsight logging.
-Hindsight logging is an optimistic logging practice favored by agile model developers.
-Model developers log training metrics such as the loss and accuracy by default, and selectively restore additional training data --- like tensor histograms, images, and overlays --- post-hoc, if and when there is evidence of a problem.
+Hindsight logging is an optimistic logging practice favored by model developers who log training metrics such as the loss and accuracy by default, and selectively restore additional training data --- like tensor histograms, images, and overlays --- post-hoc, if and when there is evidence of a problem.